thoughtspot/thoughtspot.github.io/_admin/data-modeling/change-visibility-synonym.md

 you don’t want to expose to the users.

 Change the **HIDDEN** (UI)/**Hide** (model file) setting to hide a column.
-By default, all columns in a data source ware shown in ThoughtSpot.
+By default, all columns in a data source appear in ThoughtSpot.
 To hide these columns, set the **HIDDEN** setting to `YES`.

 1. Find the **HIDDEN** (UI)/**Hide** (model file) setting for a column.